pushpamahto/React-1-Assignment/README.md

 Question1

-what is react
+1.what is react

-what is hook
+2.what is hook

-what is babel
+3.what is babel